SonyCSLParis/music-inpainting-ts/README.md

 We recommended using the `nvm` installation manager for Node.js, available [here](https://github.com/nvm-sh/nvm#installing-and-updating).
-The music-inpainting.ts apps are currently developed with Node.js version `16.15.0`.
+The music-inpainting.ts apps are currently developed with `node v18.5.0` and `npm v8.15.0`.

 We use the standard `npm` package manager.